Manux123/FNF-Cool-Engine/README.md

 # For Former Team members

 You are still being credited btw, just in another repo.
+And in creditsstate

 # Cool Engine New Repo ["https://github.com/Cool-Engine-Team/Cool-Engine"]